Rolling Hills Middle School serves 892 students in grades 5-8.

-Rolling Hills Middle School's student population of 936 students has stayed relatively flat over five school years.
+Rolling Hills Middle School's student population of 892 students has declined by 7% over five school years.

 Total Classroom Teachers